QPC-github/igblast/_posts/2017-08-29-How-to-set-up.md

 For versions prior to 1.13.0, you also need to download the entire directory of internal_data and optional_file from [https://ftp.ncbi.nih.gov/blast/executables/igblast/release/](ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/).
 We strongly encourage you to get the latest version.

-#### 2. Make blast database for germline V, D, and J gene sequences.
+#### 2. Get blast database for germline V, D, and J gene sequences.

 IgBlast allows you to search any germline databases of your choice (using -germline_db_V, -germline_db_J and -germline_db_D options).